michaelranaldo/michaelranaldo/README.md

 # Michael Ranaldo

-I am a penetration tester currently working at MDSec helping secure companies across the UK and beyond!
+I am a security consultant who helps stop companies being not secure.

 Have a look through my repositories for tooling I've developed or my previous work.